abiyuaronggear/abiyuaronggear.github.io/_posts/Prayers/2025-03-20-rosario-inggris.md

 #### The Apostles’ Creed
-I believe in God the Father almighty,<br>
+I believe in God,<br>
+the Father almighty,<br>
-Creator of heaven and earth.<br>
+Creator of heaven and earth,<br>
-And in Jesus Christ, His only Son,<br>
+and in Jesus Christ, his only Son, our Lord,<br>
-our Lord, Who was conceived by the Holy Spirit,<br>
+who was conceived by the Holy Spirit,<br>
 born of the Virgin Mary,<br>
 suffered under Pontius Pilate,<br>
-was crucified, died, and was buried.<br>
+was crucified, died and was buried;<br>
-He descended into hell; the third day<br>
+he descended into hell;<br>
-He rose again from the dead;<br>
+on the third day he rose again from the dead;<br>
-He ascended into heaven, and sits at<br>
+he ascended into heaven,<br>
-the right hand of God the Father<br>
+and is seated at the right hand of God the Father almighty;<br>
-almighty, from thence He shall come<br>
-to judge the living and the dead.<br>
+from there he will come to judge the living and the dead.<br>
 I believe in the Holy Spirit,<br>
-the holy Catholic Church,<br>
+the holy catholic Church,<br>
 the communion of saints,<br>
 the forgiveness of sins,<br>
-the resurrection of the body<br>
+the resurrection of the body,<br>
 and life everlasting.<br>
 Amen.